 Fresh Lemon Ice Cream is like no other ice cream you’ve ever had, homemade or store bought ~ the zippy, tart, citrus flavor is unique and so refreshing because it’s made with lots of fresh lemon juice.
-It’s ready in under 30 minutes!
+And it’s ready in under 30 minutes!

 Reader Rave ~